angelalonso/k8s-the-harder-way-on-aws/README.md

 Each kubeconfig requires a Kubernetes master to connect to.
 To support H/A the IP address assigned to the load balancer sitting in front of the Kubernetes API servers will be used.

 #### Set the kubernetes Public Address
-Make sure you still have the EIP as an environment variable set:
+Make sure you still have the Public address from your ELB as an environment variable set:
 ```
-KUBERNETES_PUBLIC_ADDRESS="34.211.127.220"
+KUBERNETES_PUBLIC_ADDRESS="afonseca-k8s-elb-1913340698.us-west-2.elb.amazonaws.com"
 echo $KUBERNETES_PUBLIC_ADDRESS
 ```
 , where 34.211.127.220 is the IP we got on a previous step (see "Create the kubernetes server certificate")